mcmaquine/42_Born2beRoot/README.md

 */10 * * * *	/usr/local/bin/monitoring.sh
 @reboot			/usr/local/bin/monitoring.sh

-on the end o file /etc/profile add the script

 ## set new hostname
 To change the machine name do: sudo hostnamectl set-hostname NEW_NAME
-After this just logof and login to see the the new name.
+After this just logoff and login to see the the new name.

+sudo ss -tpnl | grep ssh